 - The date when services were rendered, by whom, kind of service and itemization, and the amount.

-- Costs not eligible for grant funds are also not eligible for match, including food, sales tax, permit fees
+- Costs not eligible for grant funds are also not eligible for match, including food, sales tax, and permit fees.

 - The match form must be signed by the Grantee (or the Grantee’s authorized signatory on file with the NPS Program).